How to Write an Analytical Essay: 5 Steps, Examples & Topics

 1. Weak Thesis Statement

-A vague or overly broad thesis makes your argument unclear.
-Ensure your thesis is specific and directly related to your analysis.
+A broad thesis makes the argument hard to follow.
+Make the thesis specific and directly connected to the analysis.

 Example: